Hey Arnold!: The Movie: Production

 In 1998, Nickelodeon renewed Hey Arnold! for a fourth season, and gave creator Craig Bartlett the chance to develop two feature-length adaptations.
 As work on the fifth season was completing, in 2001, Bartlett and company engaged in the production of the first film, titled Arnold Saves the Neighborhood.
 The Neighborhood project was originally produced for television and home video as the last 3 episodes of season 5, but eventually became Hey Arnold!: The Movie when executives at Paramount Pictures decided to release it theatrically after successful test screenings.
 According to animation historian Jerry Beck (in his Animated Movie Guide), the decision was also buoyed by the financial success of the first two Rugrats films, The Rugrats Movie and Rugrats in Paris: The Movie.

 Release

 The first trailer was released theatrically in December 2001 with Jimmy Neutron: Boy Genius.
 A second trailer consisting of new animation debuted during the 2002 Kids' Choice Awards.
 They showed segments on Nickelodeon called "Backyard Players" where kids would play Arnold, Gerald, and Helga and act out scenes from the film.
 There was a contest held for a lucky winner to be Arnold for a day and go to the film's premiere.
-The song 2-Way by Lil' Romeo was used to help promote the film.
+The song "2-Way" by Lil' Romeo was used to help promote the film, and plays during the film's ending credits.

 Hey Arnold!: The Movie was Nickelodeon's first animated feature to receive a PG rating from the Motion Picture Association of America (MPAA) for thematic elements.